MuAlphaOmegaEpsilon/CirDeVec/README.md

 ## API

-The CirDeVec API is basically the same of the vector one.
+The CirDeVec API is basically the same of the deque one, but the internal implementation is much more similar to a vector, with the added bonus of circularity.

 From an efficiency point of view, everything is the same as vector, with a few differences:
 * push_front has an O(1) amortized cost, instead of O(N)